Meaning of Fast Fashion

 We can say that the term Fast Fashion means producing unsustainable apparels at a rapid rate in response to the latest trends.

-The apparel produced with the influence of Fast Fashion is usually cheap and trendy, and their consumers have the demand of high fashion at a low cost.
-This demand is mainly created by the fashion retailers of popular millennial brands to increase their sales and ultimately their profits.
+The apparel produced with the influence of Fast Fashion is usually cheap and trend driven, and their consumers demand of trendy fashion at a low cost.
+The popular fashion retailer brands create the demand with the help of their marketing strategies to maximise their sales and profits.

 How did Fast Fashion start?

 Fast Fashion was present in the world since very beginning but its ways have been reformed since the Industrial Revolution.
 The invention of sewing machine and other machinery for rapid production of clothes are all a part of Fast Fashion.
-It has been emerged from the extraction of raw materials to produce the textile with hand to the machinery of today’s generation with skilled laborers.
+It has rapidly changed from the extraction of raw materials to produce the textile with hand to the machinery of today’s generation which require skilled laborers.

 Fast Fashion hit its peak after the “boho-chic” wave came in vogue during the mid-2000s.